dipy/dipy/doc/theory/sh_basis.rst

 Spherical Harmonic bases
 ========================

 Spherical Harmonics (SH) are functions defined on the sphere.
-A collection of SH can used as a basis function to represent and reconstruct any function on the surface of a unit sphere.
+A collection of SH can be used as a basis function to represent and reconstruct any function on the surface of a unit sphere.

-Spherical harmonics are ortho-normal functions defined by:
+Spherical harmonics are orthonormal functions defined by:

 ..  math::